I forgot to ask the staff on the other side of the glass here, what are your thoughts on the Hulk Hogan-Gawker trial?

 The Republican frontrunner is expected to meet the upwards, a meet with upwards of two dozen GOP leaders.

-Although none of the politicians have public publicly confirmed that they're scheduled to sit down with Trump.
+Although none of the politicians have publicly confirmed that they're scheduled to sit down with Trump, NBC News has reported on at least a few of the possible attendees.

-The list of Republicans are going to sit there and uh and talk with Trump include Jeff Sessions of Alabama, who is reportedly the organizer of the meetings, as well as a fervent Trump supporter.
+The list of Republicans are going to sit there and talk with Trump include Jeff Sessions of Alabama, who is reportedly the organizer of the meetings, as well as a fervent Trump supporter.

-Former Republican candidate Newt Gingrich, also rumored to be in attendance, along with Arkansas Senator Tom Cotton and New York representatives Tom Reed and Chris Collins.
+Former Republican candidate Newt Gingrich, also rumored to be in attendance, along with Arkansas Senator Tom Cotton and New York Representatives Tom Reed and Chris Collins.

-Okay, so looks like what is this uh 24, two dozen GOP leaders going to meet with Trump.
+24, two dozen GOP leaders going to meet with Trump.

-What's gonna happen to these 24?
+What's going to happen to these 24?

 These 24 guys meeting with Trump, they are not part of the cabal that's trying to deny Trump.